jenglish404/employee-benefits-manager/README.md

 # Employee Benefits Manager

-The goal of this coding exercise is to deign a UI and backend for managing employee health benefits.
+The goal of this coding exercise was to design a UI and backend for managing employee health benefits.

 Requirements: